oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

 ## **Task 2**: Create Database Objects

-1. Copy and paste the below QuickSQL model into the left side, and then click the ***Generate*** SQL button. ** Note: It is very important that the tabbing be maintained so that all the objects get generated**:
+1. Copy and paste the below QuickSQL model into the left side, and then click the **Generate SQL** button.
+    **Note**: It is very important that the tabbing be maintained so that all the objects get generated.

     ```
     <copy>
     # prefix: "sm_"
     # apex: true
     posts /auditcols
         post_comment vc4000
         file_blob blob
         file_mime vc255
         file_name vc255
         lat num
         lon num
         reactions /auditcols
             post_id /fk posts
             reaction vc16
             lat num
             lon num
     </copy>
     ```